PLEIN-AIR PAINTING ON AZENART PAINTING HOLIDAYS

 Which techniques will I learn on my plein-air Painting Holiday?

 Besides the joy of sharing a loved activity with the group on a painting holiday, you might be wondering what you'll be learning, which techniques you'll go home with.
 Using watercolours (and other know-hows with other mediums), and in a relaxed outdoors environment, we'll review different techniques.
 (Please see farther down below if using a dry medium like drawing or hard pastels).
 More experienced artists: We understand that advanced artists are somewhat set in their ways, and want to paint how they've painted for years.
-They will always have the tutor’s great advice close at hand.
+They will always have the tutor’s advice close at hand.

 Let us remember that a painting / drawing holiday is first and foremost an enjoyable break in a lovely place.
 You are there to paint (or draw) rest and relax.
 It is thus important finding the right balance between lessons and enjoyment.
 On your art vacation, you will be free to integrate these useful and easy to learn watercolour artistic techniques.
 (Oils and acrylic techniques farther down).